flashdesignory/css-library/tutorial/01_SETUP_PROJECT.md

-# 01 - SETUP PROJECT
+# 01 - Setup Project

 ## Step one - create a folder